OSC/ood-documentation/source/app-development/interactive/form.rst

 .. tip::

-   Since you can configure caching at different levels the rule of thumb is the closer the the configuration is to the form item, the higher the precedence.
+   Since you can configure caching at different levels the rule of thumb is the closer the configuration is to the form item, the higher the precedence.

    Setting the configuration on the attribute overrides everything and setting it on a per app basis overrides the global setting.